Builder212/MotorShield/README.md

-My version of their code, with a few new features.
+My version of their code, with a few new features to use for a personal project.